-NOTE: Snapper "00" Grease (Part No. 2-9443) is available at your SNAPPER dealer.
-Do not spill grease or oil on surface of drive disc.
+NOTE: Do not spill grease or oil on surface of drive disc.
 See Figure 3.3.

 - 3. Reinstall transmission plug. - 4.
-Check grease level after each 25 hours of operation.
+Thereafter, check grease level after each 25 hours of operation.

-DO NOT attempt any maintenance, adjustments or service with engine and blade running.
-STOP engine and blade.
-Disconnect spark plug wire and secure away from spark plug.
-Engine and components are HOT.
-Avoid serious burns, allow sufficient time for all components to cool.
+Before attempting any adjustments or repairs, STOP the engine, remove the spark plug wire from the spark plug and secure wire away from plug.
 Wear heavy leather gloves when handling or working around cutting blades.
 Blades are extremely sharp and can cause severe injury.